IBM-Cloud/docs/apis/management/index.md

 ## Additional API management options
 {: #add_mgt_options notoc}

-These features for API management are available in the API Management tab of your {{site.data.keyword.openwhisk_short}} or App Connect Dashboard.
+These features for API management are available in the API Management tab of your Cloud Foundry, {{site.data.keyword.openwhisk_short}}, or App Connect Dashboard.
 For more complex management solutions, you can upgrade to the full {{site.data.keyword.apiconnect_full}} service to access more features such as detailed analytics, packaging strategies for your APIs, or a developer portal to socialize APIs.
 See [Getting started with API Connect](https://console.ng.bluemix.net/docs/services/apiconnect/index.html){: new_window} for more information about the {{site.data.keyword.apiconnect_full}} service.

 For more information about upgrading your APIs that you are managing in {{site.data.keyword.Bluemix_notm}} to the {{site.data.keyword.apiconnect_short}} service, see [Accessing more API management features](upgrade.html).